 Logical Reasoning

 Cyber security does not come with a guidebook.
 While you likely understand the fundamentals, there is always a virus, hacker, or malware being created to test the skills of any cyber security professional.
-In order to achieve success, it is important to be able to apply your skills and experience logically to different scenarios.
+In order to achieve success, it’s important to be able to apply your skills and experience logically to different scenarios.

 Research

-When new cyber security risks develop, it is important to be able to research them to find recommendations and solutions in a timely manner.
+When new cyber security risks develop, it’s important to be able to research them to find recommendations and solutions in a timely manner.
 There will be a time in every cyber security professional’s life when they will encounter something they haven’t studied or dealt with before.
 Be flexible and willing to research a problem to get the best information to solve it quickly.

 What Education Do You Need to Get a Cyber Security Job?